-Respondents were requested to use a 1-5 scale (5 being the highest grade) to rate their satisfaction level from the rope rescue training.
-16 respondents picked the highest grade (5) and the remaining 5 picked the second best grade (4).
-Thus, the average assessment reached 4.8.
+Respondents were requested to use a 1-5 scale, 5 being the highest grade and the lowest, to rate their satisfaction level from the rope rescue training.
+16 respondents picked the highest grade and the remaining 5 picked the second best grade.
+Thus, the average assessment reached a score of 4.8.
 The overall satisfaction level can be described as very high.
+The main reasons for satisfaction given by respondents were centered around their individual development such as learning new skills, the ability to effectively respond to emergencies that used to be beyond their capacity and higher self-confidence at work.
+Another important area of improvement mentioned by the respondents was work safety.
+The new skills helped firefighters engage in previously risky actions following procedures and employing skills and equipment up to a higher safety standard.
+Increased safety has also had an impact on their morale as they felt their safety was no less important than that of the people they were rescuing.

-The main reasons for satisfaction given by respondents were centered around their individual development: new skills, ability to effectively respond to emergencies that used to be beyond their capacity and higher self-confidence at work.
-Another important area of improvement mentioned by the respondents was work safety: the new skills helped firefighters engage in previously risky actions following procedures and employing skills and equipment up to a higher safety standard.
-Increased safety has also had an impact on their morale as they felt their safety was no less important than that of the people they were to rescue. $\mathcal{D}\mathcal{D}$ I'm particularly satisfied because, following the training, I can now respond to rescue actions that I once deemed impossible and beyond our capacity.
+abla I'm particularly satisfied because, following the training, I can now respond to rescue actions that I once deemed impossible and beyond our capacity.
 Now, I can effectively address challenging and critical situations by providing prompt and effective responses to rescue actions.

-$\overline{\mathcal{V}\mathcal{V}}$ After the training, I feel much more confident when responding to rescue calls.
+After the training, I feel much more confident when responding to rescue calls.
 The new skills acquired guide me on how to perform tasks properly, ultimately enabling me to save lives.
 Previously, I had concerns about tying ropes and executing rescue actions, but now I am fully confident as I've learned the correct methods.

-$\mathcal{D}\mathcal{D}$ The training and the equipment (rope) have significantly eased our work.
+$\nabla \nabla$ The training and the equipment (rope) have significantly eased our work.
 Previously, we relied on ladders with high risks, but after the training, we have avoided using them.
-M, 5 years of experience

-$\mathcal{D}\mathcal{D}$ The training was highly engaging and beneficial.
+The training was highly engaging and beneficial.
 I found the content applicable to my day-to-day work activities, making it the best training for all of us.
 I hope every firefighter and rescuer gets the opportunity to undergo this training.

-$\mathcal{D}\mathcal{D}$ In our city with many old buildings, lowered down by rope during rescue actions poses potential risks.
+In our city with many old buildings, lowered down by rope during rescue actions poses potential risks.
 The equipment provided by PCPM has significantly enhanced our safety measures and practices.
 I also draw satisfaction from being able to save lives using the equipment and skills acquired in training.
-F, 16 years of experience

-$\mathcal{D}\mathcal{D}$ I'm satisfied for the following reasons.
+abla I'm satisfied for the following reasons.
 Firstly, we can execute rescue actions while prioritizing the safety of the rescuer.
 Secondly, we've acquired the ability to perform rescue actions with ease, minimizing potential risks to the rescuer.
 And lastly, the overall outcome has been highly successful.

-$\mathcal{D}\mathcal{D}$ My satisfaction primarily stems from executing actions proficiently.
+abla abla ablaMy satisfaction primarily stems from executing actions proficiently.
 Having a thorough understanding of rescue procedures instills confidence, ensuring our effective response.
 Moreover, it equips me with the skills to handle tasks with ease.

-$\mathcal{D}\mathcal{D}$ It has made me and my team more confident because we know the rope is durable and will not be ripped and so, it adds to our sense of safety during missions.
-M, 12 years of experience
+ablaIt has made me and my team more confident because we know the rope is durable and will not be ripped and so, it adds to our sense of safety during missions.

-Respondents we also asked for suggestions on what we could do better in similar projects in the future.
+Respondents were also asked for suggestions on what we could do better in similar projects in the future.
 Most of them asked simply for more training.
-They argued refreshers were needed to keep their skills up to date and that the rope rescue training should be provided to their colleagues from the same or other units.
-One respondent argued that training of trainers should be organized to ensure that the local fire system can rely on its own instructors.
+They argued refresher courses were needed to keep their skills up to date and that the rope rescue training should be provided to their colleagues from the same or other units.
+One respondent argued that training of trainers should be organized to ensure that local fire departments can rely on their own instructors.
 Two respondents asked for more advanced training.
-Two others suggested that the refreshers could be also held online, in line with what PCPM was already suggesting.
+Two others suggested that the refreshers could also be held online, in line with what PCPM was already suggesting.